Analytic Properties of an Orthogonal Fourier-Jacobi Dirichlet Series: Abstract

 \section{Abstract}

 We investigate the analytic properties of a Dirichlet series involving the Fourier-Jacobi coefficients of two cusp forms for orthogonal groups of signature $(2,n+2)$.
 Using an orthogonal Eisenstein series of Klingen type, we obtain an integral representation for this Dirichlet series.
 In the case when the corresponding lattice has only one $1$-dimensional cusp, we rewrite this Eisenstein series in the form of an Epstein zeta function.
 If additionally $4 \mid n$, we deduce a theta correspondence between this Eisenstein series and a Siegel Eisenstein series for the symplectic group of degree $2$.
 We obtain, in this way, the meromorphic continuation of the Dirichlet series to $\mathbb{C}$ as a corollary.
-In the case of the $E_8$ lattice, we are able to further deduce a precise functional equation for the Dirichlet series.
+In the case of the $E_8$ lattice, we are able to further deduce a precise functional equation for the Dirichlet series.\\\\ \textbf{Keywords:} orthogonal modular forms, Fourier-Jacobi forms, Dirichlet series, theta correspondence, differential operators.